MaxChiu1122/ML-Project-with-Cathay-Life/README.md

 ## Overview
 This project was completed as part of a university-industry collaboration with **Cathay Life**.
 Our objective was to build a machine learning model that predicts the risk of **heart attacks** in policyholders using health-related data from the **CDC BRFSS 2022 survey**.
 The ultimate goal is to integrate AI into **value-based insurance (VBI)** and support proactive risk management within the insurance ecosystem.

-## 📄 Final Report
+### Final Report
-You can read our full project report here:
+Read our full project report here:
 ➡️ [Click here to read the full report (PDF)](Pdf/final.pdf)

 ## Business Context